hlc1023/gen711_final/README.md

-# Project: Bacterial Genome Assembly
+# Project: Identification and Assembly of Bacterial Genomes

 ## Background
 Project by: Hannah Conway